anshovyi/anshovyi/README.md

 - 🔭 I’m currently working on **work in progress....**

-- 🌱 I’m currently learning **CS50's Intro to Computer Science, roadmap.sh - Backend Developer**
+- 🌱 I’m currently learning **CS50's Intro to Computer Science, roadmap.sh - Cybersecurity**

 - 👯 I’m looking to collaborate on **------**